Skip to main content

 • Windows: localhost/mrp/wp-admin

-10. In the sidebar, hover over Posts and select Add New.
+10. On the left, mouse over Posts and click Add New.

-12. Add content: This is the new post content.
+12. For the content, enter: This is the new post content.

-14. Click the Monteith Restoration & Performance link at the top to return to your site's frontend.
+14. Click the Monteith Restoration & Performance link at the top to preview the site.

 <div id="primary">